Running a faster marathon entails a lot of fundamentals many runners miss. Patience is number one.

 I was a part of an US Armed Forces team that was running the race for lung cancer charity.

-We started in last place (32,189th) and for every runner we passed Chase Manhattan Bank was donating $1 USD to the charity.
+We started in 32,189th which was last place.
+So, for every runner we passed Chase Manhattan Bank was donating $1 USD to the charity.

-I finished as the team’s top finisher going from last place to 257th overall in 2.43.36.
+I finished as the team's top finisher going from last to 257th overall in 2.43.36.

-I learned a lot that day about the marathon and I want to share with you in this post some of the key training secrets I have learned from some of the top distance runners and coaches in the world.
+I learned a lot that day about the marathon.
+So, want to share with you in this post some of the key training secrets I have learned.

 Setting goals can only create a sense of urgency in your training.
-It will keep you accountable when there are no training partners to go out on a run with.
+Also, it will keep you accountable when there are no training partners to go out on a run with.

 It will keep your competitive juices flowing and will remind you that you are going for a tough goal.